Noto, Ishikawa: Demographics

 Per Japanese census data, the population of Noto has declined over the past 50 years.

 History

 The area around Noto was part of ancient Noto Province.
 During the Sengoku Period (1467–1568), the area was contested between the Hatakeyama clan, Uesugi clan and Maeda clan, with the area becoming part of Kaga Domain under the Edo period Tokugawa shogunate.
 Following the Meiji restoration, the area was organised into Fugeshi District, Ishikawa.

 On March 1, 2005, the town of Noto and the village of Yanagida, both formerly from Fugeshi District, merged with the town of Uchiura, formerly from Suzu District, to form the new town of Noto.
 Also on this date, Fugeshi District merged with Suzu District to become the newly created Hōsu District.
 The kanji of the name was changed from 能都 to 能登 after the merger, but the pronunciation remains the same.

-Economy

-The economy of Noto was traditionally heavily dependent on commercial fishing and agriculture.